nameisalfio/Flask_ChatRPS/README.md

 - **Blueprints**: Flask blueprints are used to organize routes into logical components.
 Each blueprint handles a specific aspect of the application, such as authentication or RPS functionality, which enhances code maintainability.
 - **Configuration Management**: Configuration settings are kept in `config.py` to separate them from application logic and facilitate different configurations for development, testing, and production environments.
 - **Security**: Passwords are hashed before storing them in the database, and user sessions are managed securely using Flask sessions.
+- **Database Management**: SQLAlchemy is used for ORM (Object-Relational Mapping) to handle database operations, providing a high-level abstraction for database interactions.

 ## Contributing